Preventive & General Dentistry Guide

 - Red, swollen, or tender gums

-- Bleeding when brushing or flossing
+- Bleeding when you brush or floss

 Periodontal Treatment at Teeth Plus